 Parents: What You Need to Know About Changes to State Immunization Policy for Schools and Child Cares

-Washington State approved changes to immunization policy that go into effect in August 2020 for the upcoming 2020-21 school year.
+Washington State approved changes to immunization policy that went into effect in August 2020.

 - Medically-verified immunization records are required for schools (and child care centers) to prove immunity.

 - A Tdap booster is required for entry into 7th grade.

 What are “Medically Verified” Records?